 As part of the department’s ongoing commitment to stakeholder engagement, EMSA will be launching a dedicated POLST Advisory Committee and sent out engagement letters in February of 2025 for this important initiative.

-The first meeting is scheduled for May 14, 2025, and will be held virtually from EMSA Headquarters, in Rancho Cordova, California.
+The first meeting was held May 21, 2025, virtually from EMSA Headquarters, in Rancho Cordova, California.
 The department welcomes participation in this workgroup as the POLST program aims to ensure that seriously ill patients can make their wishes known about life-sustaining treatment and have those wishes honored across all healthcare settings.

 EMSA looks forward to collaborating with stakeholders as the project progresses through these next phases of development.